radiac/mara/docs/index.rst

 ======================
-Cletus the Chat Server
+Mara the Chat Server
 ======================

-Cletus is a framework for building telnet-based services such as IRC-like chatrooms, talkers or muds.
+Mara is a framework for building telnet-based services such as IRC-like chatrooms, talkers or muds.

 Version 0.3.0, in development

 .. seealso::

-    Read this online at http://radiac.net/projects/cletus/
+    Read this online at http://radiac.net/projects/mara/

 Contents